-Marble Mountain is another great peak situated in the heart of the Sangre de Cristo range.
+Marble Mountain is a great peak among many situated in the heart of the Sangre de Cristo range.
 The peak is easy to identify as it flanks the south side of South Colony Creek Valley and Humboldt Peak.
 Although climbing Marble itself has rewards of its own, the best thing about the mountain is the views of the mighty Crestones to the northwest.
-Check out the photos below for some of the great views.

 Marble Mountain is a rather benign peak compared to its fourteener neighbors and offers a relatively moderate hike to the summit in an area surrounded by difficult mountains.
 The route is a nice hike through conifer, followed by a final summit push of alpine tundra and talus.
 The mountain also offers a good winter climb due to virtually non-existent avalanche danger via the northeast ridge.